Batch-Man/FnC/README.md

 # FnC Function
 **Description:**
 This program can generate a skeleton for you to start your projects easy!
-This will generate the Folder structure of the project and you will find the generated file in the ProjectName\Src\ Folder.
+This will generate the folder structure of the project and you will find the generated file in the ProjectName\src\ folder.

-It also generates basic README.md and CHANGELOG.md for easily intigrate the projects on github.
+It also generates basic README.md and CHANGELOG.md for easily intigrate the projects on GitHub.

 AUTHOR:	Kvc